Photo Credit: John Morrison

 Indigenous People make up less than 5% of the global population, yet they inhabit a quarter of all land in the world.
 Indigenous lands and waters are valuable for conservation with 65% not being intensively developed.
-40% of land listed by national governments around the world that are being managed for conservation, represent Indigenous territories.
+Indigenous territories represent 40% of land listed by national governments around the world that are being managed for conservation.

 This general trend is itself reflected in an increase in CS projects with Indigenous people globally.
 A maturing body of work and a growing group of contributors significantly improves this community of practice for CS projects with Indigenous People on their lands and waters.

-If you would like to join our group’s discussion forum, the CCNet listserv “CoP – Indigenous OS projects and OS projects on Indigenous Land and Waters”, to share experiences with other Indigenous coaches and practitioners please contact Frank Weisenberger.
+To share experiences with other Indigenous coaches and practitioners, join our group’s discussion forum, the CCNet listserv “CoP – Indigenous CS projects and CS projects on Indigenous Land and Waters.”
+Please contact Frank Weisenberger.

 The interim Community of Practice – Indigenous CS projects and CS projects on Indigenous Land and Waters leaders are:

 A key way to foster stronger collaboration in Indigenous Conservation Standards projects is to facilitate the sharing of experiences and appropriate tools.
 If your projects have developed tools and resources which are approved for sharing, please submit those to Frank Weisenberger.